benitomartin/de-ch-weather/mage/README.md

 ## Set Up

 A GCS Bucket and BQ Dataset must be available in GCS to run this code.
-Make sure to change this in the mage pipelines python files with your infrastructure names.
+Make sure to change this in the mage pipelines files with your infrastructure names.
 Additionally a `.env` file must be created with the following parameters and saved in the folder `mage` (the Weather API key can be obtained for free from the [Google Air Quality API](https://developers.google.com/maps/documentation/air-quality)):

 ```bash
 PROJECT_NAME=weather_project